samuelpenney/samuelpenney/README.md

 <h3 align="center">A freshman in college at University of Montana</h3>

-- 🔭 I like **accepting challenges way past my skill level that will challenge me and help me grow as a programmer**
+- 🔭 I'm currently working on **expanding my skills as a programmer**

 - 🌱 I’m currently learning **C++ and Javascript**